exokernel/snippets/git/git.md

 * a global `$HOME/.gitignore` that works normally to exclude files in all your git repos that are in subdirectories of $HOME

-* your excluding everything in your $HOME dir except what you explicitly chose to track
+* you're excluding everything in your $HOME dir except what you explicitly chose to track